NiranjanKumar001/NiranjanKumar001/README.md

 - 👨‍💻 Portfolio [Website](https://niranjankumar.tech/).

-- 🚀 **Exploring New Technologies**: Constantly diving into the latest advancements in **Arduino IDE,MatLab,Sue2,CppSims** to stay ahead in the electronics industry.
+- 🚀 **Building Database from Scratch**: Constantly diving into the latest technology.

 - 🔧 **Working on Side Projects**: Actively developing side projects in **JavaScript, React, and MERN stack** to improve coding skills and problem-solving abilities.